jonnonz1/nz-statute-book/acts/public/2006/gas-amendment-act-2006.md

 (2) Section 21(d) is amended by omitting report and substituting notify.

 ### 11 New sections 46A and 46B inserted
-The following sections are inserted after section 46:Owners or operators of gas supply systems must have safety management systemOffence to breach requirement to have safety management system
+The following sections are inserted after section 46: Owners or operators of gas supply systems must have safety management system Offence to breach requirement to have safety management system
   (1) Every person that owns or operates a gas supply system must implement and maintain, in accordance with regulations made under section 54, a safety management system that requires all practicable steps to be taken to prevent the gas supply system from presenting a significant risk of—
     (a) serious harm to any member of the public; or (b) significant damage to property owned by a person other than the person that owns or operates the gas supply system.